|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

-On March 12, 1944 survivors of the "Flack Incident" American Lt.
-Nelson Flack, MSgt Eugene A. Salternik and SSgt James D. Nichols and Australian commando Lt Hector Hestbridge were flown aboard a RAAF Walrus from Faita Airfield to Gusap Airfield.
+On March 12, 1944 survivors of the "Flack Incident" including Americans 1st Lt.
+Nelson D. Flack, Jr., MSgt Eugene A. Salternik, SSgt James D. Nichols and Australian commando Lt.
+Hector Hestbridge were flown aboard a RAAF Walrus from Faita Airfield to Gusap Airfield.

 During July 1944, seven P-38 Lightnings from the CRTC (Combat Replacement Training Center) landed at Faita Airfield due to bad weather and low on fuel.
 P-38H 42-66841 piloted by Lt.
 Wolgemuth force landed and was written off.
 Afterwards, a RAAF C-47 Dakota was flown to Faita with drums of fuel to refuel the Lightnings and the six other P-38s took off successfully, followed by the C-47.

 |Discussion Forum||Daily Updates||Reviews||Museums||Interviews & Oral Histories|